Cybersecurity: Investing in Your Firm’s Future

 - Review and update the firm’s Information Security Policy.
 The Information Security Policy is a key item as it provides governance over the controls and procedures in place to protect the organization against cyber-attacks.

 - Perform a gap analysis.
-The gap analysis will allow the investment firm to document what has previously been done, the current environment in place, and where the firm needs to be for regulatory or compliance reasons.
+The gap analysis will allow the investment firm to document security protocols previously established, the current environment in place, and where the firm needs to be for regulatory or compliance reasons.

-- Risk identification and assessments are the first steps in establishing a strong defense against cyber-attacks:
+- Perform risk identification and assessments to establish a strong defense against cyber-attacks:

-- Identify any area that is considered to be high or medium risk which can be determined by analyzing the probably of occurrence and impact of event.
+- Identify any area that is considered to be high or medium risk, which can be determined by analyzing the probability of occurrence and impact of event.
 Current controls for these risks should also be identified and analyzed to determine if the control is appropriate.
-Areas of risk would be access to physical devices such as desk computers and laptops, as well as Bloomberg terminals, software platforms for portfolio, general ledger and other accounting systems and application operations for security trading and wire transfers, as well as network architecture, vendor management, & logical and physical access.
+Areas of risk would include access to physical devices such as desktop computers and laptops, as well as Bloomberg terminals; software platforms for portfolio, general ledger and other accounting systems; application operations for security trading and wire transfers; network architecture, vendor management, and logistical and physical access.

-- Developing mitigation plans should be a priority where a risk has been identified for having weak or no mitigating controls in place.
-Security controls that are developed should be measurable so effectiveness of control can be determined.
+- Instituting or upgrading mitigation plans should be a priority where a risk has been identified due to mitigating controls that are weak or not in place.
+Security controls should be measurable so that effectiveness of control can be determined.